openmc-dev/openmc/docs/source/usersguide/input.rst

           The ``id`` of a structured mesh to be tallied over.

         :distribcell:
-          The single cell which should be tallies uniquely for all instances.
+          The single cell which should be tallied uniquely for all instances.

           .. note::
               The distribcell filter will take a single cell ID and will tally